9 Strange Side Effects Of Pumpkin Seeds

 3. Not Good For People On Diuretic Drugs

-Edemai XSwelling that arises due to excessive fluid retention in the body tissues.
+Edemai Swelling that arises due to excessive fluid retention in the body tissues.
 It commonly affects the feet, legs, and ankles. or bloating is commonly seen in people with renal disorders or certain cardiovascular issues.
-Studies suggest that these seeds possess innate mild diuretici XAgents that increase urine production and help to eliminate excess water and salt from the body, thus regulating blood pressure. powers, which in turn could interact with diuretic drugs, paving way for an increased visit to the washroom.
+Studies suggest that these seeds possess innate mild diuretici Agents that increase urine production and help to eliminate excess water and salt from the body, thus regulating blood pressure. powers, which in turn could interact with diuretic drugs, paving way for an increased visit to the washroom.
 These seeds may also cause digestive issues like constipation.
 This might actually affect the mineral balance in your body.
 So, beware if you are on diuretic drugs!

 4. Not Safe For Infants